ElectricRCAircraftGuy/AlfaWiFiAdapterSoftware/README.md

 Here are the drivers I've installed for my use on Linux, and how I installed them.

-TODO

-## AWUS036NH
+## Alfa AWUS036NH 2000mW Tx Power 2.4GHz USB Wi-Fi adapter

-The device was just plug-and-play.
-I didn't have to manually install any driver!
 Tested on Ubuntu 20.04.

+**INSTALL DRIVER:**

+NA.
+The device is just plug-and-play on Ubuntu now.
+You don't have to manually install any driver!

+**CONNECT AND CONFIGURE:**

-1. See what the name is of your internal wifi card, so we can disable it to force the computer to use the AWUS036NH long-range 2.4GHz USB adapter instead.
+1. With all external wifi adapters UNPLUGGED, see what the name is of your internal wifi card, so we can disable it to force the computer to use the external wifi USB adapter instead.

     ```bash
     iwconfig